 *********INTRO: An increasing number of adolescents and emerging adults are entering treatment for drug use disorders in high-income countries.
 This fact points not only to a need to evaluate treatment outcomes related to drug use reduction, but also to evaluate other indicators of treatment success.
 The aim of this study was to examine treatment effects on predicting readmission to drug use treatment and being convicted for a criminal offence among youth.
 A second aim was to examine whether a psychiatric history had an impact on these outcomes.

 ***************INTRODUCTION: Treatment for substance use has been shown to be effective in reducing the criminal behaviour of people with substance use problems (Gerstein & Johnson, 2000; Hubbard et al., 2003; Johannessen et al., 2019; Prendergast et al., 2002)

+Although consent to take part in drug treatment is not always an alternative to prison (in Chilean drug treatment courts-TTD, for example), this belief or ignorance means that it is precisely the fear of imprisonment that motivates a high number of subjects to accept participation in drug treatment courts.